-More Mariners' moves: Outfielder Jarrod Dyson acquired from Royals in exchange for pitcher Nathan Karns
+Mariners make another move, acquire OF Jarrod Dyson from Royals for Nathan Karns

-The Mariners bolstered the team speed and defense with the acquisition of outfield Jarrod Dyson
+The Mariners bolstered the team speed and defense with the acquisition of outfield Jarrod Dyson.

 It wasn’t that long ago — two years to be exact — where the Mariners would consistently roll out one of the worst outfield defenses in all of baseball.